 Harmon’s primary challenge – in a classic David vs. Goliath struggle – lay with clumsy quintet of neighbors sprawling southwest of the site, around the state’s legislative plaza.
 The Archdale building in particular swaggers monolithically above the city.
 But in a deftand gracious gesture, Harmon ignored them all.

-“Ours is a horizontal statement,” he said.
+“Ours is a horizontal statement,” he says.
 “The real face of the building is to the south, looking toward the state capitol.”
 The new building will commence twelve feet above grade, assuring a clear view down Wilmington Street to the 1840 neoclassical dome of the Ithiel Town, Alexander Jackson Davis, and David Paton building.

 North Carolina fields one of the strongest AIA chapters in the nation, and enjoys a legacy of excellent design because of the influence of NC State’s College of Design, as well as UNCC and North Carolina A & T. The AIA Center should provide an architectural example for the entire state.
 Importantly, it’s only a stone’s throw away from those who make decisions about the state’s built environment.